vertica/VerticaPyLab/README.md

 ## Quickstart

+Note: Docker is a prerequisite.
+Docker version 18.09 and higher.

 1. Clone this repository.
 2. Open a terminal in the `VerticaPyLab` directory.
 3. Start all services(Vertica, Grafana, VerticaPyLab)